mre/srcco.de/posts/docker-with-ipv6-and-resource-isolation.rst

 * The setup is overly complex for this tiny static blog site.

+You can find all source code of this site in `my github repository`_.

 You can find some more information about Pequod in the `Pequod Documentation`_.